 Students use a range of manufacturing technologies such as tools, machines, and/or systems to convert resistant materials into useful products.
-Students demonstrate knowledge and skills associated with using processes and resistant materials.
+Students demonstrate knowledge and skills associated with using systems, and processes and resistant materials such as, metals, plastics, wood, composites, ceramics, textiles, and foods.